midnightxyzw/bdo-nsfw/PAZ/README.md

 Just submit your PR if you like.
 Or feel free to fork and modify it however you like.

+# Work In Progress

+- Verified against 06/26/2024 official patch on NA server.
+- What's New:
+  - Added 2 independent switches to control which subset of armors to hide:
+    - switch #1: Female VS. male
+    - switch #2: Free VS. Pearl Items.
+    - So total 4 sub categories you can choose from.
+- Know Issues:
+  - Pearl outfits seperation works mostly fine, with a few exceptions.
+I found that the following pearl outfits are somehow categoriezed as free items: Bern, Blanchard, Binari.
+There might be more.

 # v0.2.0 Release Notes (06/26/2024)

 - Verified against 06/26/2024 official patch on NA server.